AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-09-time-is-crazy.md

 For example the opening times for a "7-Eleven" are most correctly expressed as "7:00-23:00-floating".
-(Only if you tie to a particular store, you can attached a point in time to it, and even that only really for 'past' openings)
+(Only if you tie to a particular store, you can attach a point in time to it, and even that only really for 'past' openings)

 Another example: You are travelling with friends alongside timezone